EyeTrackVR/EyeTrackVR/README.md

 > **Note**: This project is in development and is not fully finished

-# Please eCheck out our documentation site [here.](https://redhawk989.github.io/EyeTrackVR/)
+# Please check out our documentation site [here.](https://redhawk989.github.io/EyeTrackVR/)

 ## Hardware